h2non/rocky/README.md

 ### How does it work?

-`rocky` could be useful in [multiple scenarios](#when-rocky-could-be-useful), but a common and representative use case scenario could be the following:
+`rocky` can be useful in [multiple scenarios](#when-rocky-could-be-useful), but a common and representative use case scenario could be the following:

 ```
          |==============|